The Québec maritime Blog

 4. A heritage site that harks back to the heyday of the cod fishery

 Located at Land’s End, at the tip of the Gaspé Peninsula, Forillon National Park is known for its impressive cliffs as well as the area’s cod-fishing heritage.
 Head to the Grande-Grave site to travel back in time and take photos of this former fishing village.

 5. Famous Percé Rock

-6. The only fully intact specimen of Elpistostege watsoni in the world
+6. The world’s only complete specimen of Elpistostege watsoni

 Located at the edge of Chaleur Bay, in Gaspésie, Parc national de Miguasha has been recognized as a UNESCO World Heritage Site due to the quality of its fossils, including the only fully intact specimen of Elpistostege watsoni ever found in the world.
 Come and see (and photograph!) this fossil that represents the transition between fish and land vertebrates, which occurred some 380 million years ago!

 7. A whale’s tail

 The Saguenay–St. Lawrence Marine Park is one of the best places in the world to observe whales.
 Whether you opt for an excursion aboard a sightseeing boat, Zodiac or sea kayak or go for a stroll along the shore, you can admire whales in the park from May to October.
 Be sure to have your camera ready because you never know when one will leap out of the water in front of you!